Yep. That title says it all.

 - 1 cup sugar

-- In a stand mixer, cream the butter until light and fluffy.
+- In the bowl of a stand mixer, using the whisk attachment, cream the butter and shortening together at high speed until light and fluffy, about 2 minutes.

 - Add the brown and white sugars and beat on high for an additional 2 minutes.
 Add the eggs and vanilla and beat until incorporated.